Gekkio/mooneye-gb/README.markdown

 Notes:

-* cpu_instrs fails on MGB hardware and emulators emulating MGB correctly.
+* cpu_instrs fails on MGB/SGB2 hardware and emulators emulating them correctly.
   The ROM incorrectly detects the device as CGB, and attempts to perform a CPU speed change which causes a freeze (STOP instruction with joypad disabled)

 ### Mooneye GB acceptance tests